Depaul UK

 Full time

-Depaul UK Thornaby, Yorkshire
+Depaul UK Southwark, London

-Young People Support Worker We promise you that no day will be the same, and you will get so much out of working with residents as you ensure that they are well-cared for, and empowered to make progress into Independence.
-Location: Whitley Bay Salary: £24,136 per annum Closing Date: 08 February, 2026 Employment Type: Permanent Hours per week: 37.5 About the Role You ll play a vital part in delivering the charity s mission: tackling homelessness, widening opportunity and championing fairness.
-Whatever your specialism, you ll help create a safe, inclusive and empowering environment where people can thrive and move forward with confidence.
-As a Young People Support Worker (Whitley Bay), you will provide practical, emotional, and goal-focused support to young people, helping them develop the skills, confidence, and resilience needed to move towards independent living.
-You will manage a caseload of young people with a range of support needs, building trusted relationships and delivering structured, person-centred support plans.
-The role involves supporting young people through key transitions, including leaving care, sustaining accommodation, and accessing education, training, or employment.
-Your work will be underpinned by the charity s Endeavour Model, an assets-based and psychologically informed approach, ensuring young people are supported to build on their strengths and achieve positive outcomes.
-Please note that this job opportunity is offered as a full-time (37.5 hour per week), permanent role.
-In this role, you will: Provide safe, supportive accommodation and champion the wellbeing of every client.
-Deliver personalised support plans that empower individuals to achieve independence.
-Build positive, respectful relationships with colleagues, partners and the people supported.
-Encourage participation in education, training, employment, and volunteering opportunities.
-Contribute to a positive team culture and maintain a safe, welcoming environment.
-Commit to continuous learning and uphold the charity s values of respect, inclusion, and action.
+Systems and Insights Lead (HR) Drive impact by turning People data into insight, improving HR systems, and strengthening processes that enhance the employee experience and support our client s mission to prevent homelessness.
+Location: Sherborne House, London Salary: £37,340 Per annum Closing Date: 9 March, 2026 Employment Type: 10 months fixed-term contract (maternity cover) Hours per week: 37.5 About the Role You ll play a vital part in delivering the charity s mission: tackling homelessness, widening opportunity and championing fairness.
+We re looking for a proactive People Data & Systems Lead to strengthen the People, Organisation and Development (POD) function and help to deliver an exceptional employee experience.
+In this role, you ll turn People data into clear insights, enhance HR systems, and drive continuous improvement across the organisation.
+You ll lead on data integrity and governance, develop dashboards and KPIs, and provide high quality reporting that supports confident, evidence based decision making.
+You ll also oversee payroll related processes, support policy reviews and TUPE activity, and guide managers through people related queries.
+In this role, you will: Analyse People data to identify trends and opportunities Develop and improve HR / POD systems, reports, and metrics Ensuring data accuracy, security, and GDPR compliance Support payroll preparation and employee lifecycle administration Collaborate with Business Partners to deliver data driven solutions Drive process improvements across HR / POD services If you re motivated by meaningful impact, confident with HR / POD data and systems, and committed to inclusive, values led practice, we d love to hear from you.
+Please note that this job is offered as a 10 months fixed-term contract (maternity cover).
 About You You believe in people their strengths, their rights and their potential.
 You bring empathy, energy and a solution focused mindset to your work.
 You communicate clearly, stay organised and adapt well in a fast moving environment.
 You re committed to inclusion, fairness and continuous learning, and you turn values into meaningful action, whatever your role.
-What You ll Receive Tailored training and development Flexible working options where suitable 26 days annual leave, rising with service Family friendly leave policies Pension scheme with employer contributions up to 7% Employee Assistance Programme with 24/7 GP access Discounts across retail, travel, food, fitness and more Cash health plan for you and your family Death in service benefit Access to legal and practical support Safer Recruitment The charity is committed to fair and inclusive recruitment, and welcome applications from people of all backgrounds.
-If a role requires it under the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975, they will carry out the appropriate Disclosure & Barring Service (DBS) check.
-Only information that is relevant to the role is looked at, and a criminal record will never be treated as an automatic barrier to employment.
-All DBS information is handled sensitively, confidentially and in line with the DBS Code of Practice, and applicants are encouraged to discuss any concerns with openly.
+What You ll Receive Tailored training and development Flexible working options where suitable 26 days annual leave, rising with service Family friendly leave policies Pension scheme with employer contributions up to 7% Employee Assistance Programme with 24/7 GP access Discounts across retail, travel, food, fitness and more Cash health plan for you and your family Death in service benefit Access to legal and practical support Safer Recruitment The charity is committed to fair and inclusive recruitment, and we welcome applications from people of all backgrounds.
+If a role requires it under the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975, we will carry out the appropriate Disclosure & Barring Service (DBS) check.
+We only look at information that is relevant to the role, and a criminal record will never be treated as an automatic barrier to employment.
+All DBS information is handled sensitively, confidentially and in line with the DBS Code of Practice, and we encourage applicants to discuss any concerns with us openly.
 About The Organisation In the 1980s, high unemployment and steep inflation was contributing to a shocking rise in youth homelessness across London.
 Thousands of young people were sleeping rough every night, with many areas notoriously dubbed cardboard cities due to the visible rise in street homelessness.
 Appalled by the scenes playing out across the capital, a group of people came together to tackle the challenge head on.
 Led by Cardinal Basil Hume and Mark McGreevy OBE, in 1989 the charity was born.
 What began as a single housing project in North London soon expanded across London, Greater Manchester and the North East of England.
 Today, the charity provides accommodation, prevention and support services to thousands of marginalised young people across the UK each year.
 PLEASE NOTE: This role is being advertised by NFP People on behalf of the organisation.

 Depaul UK City, Manchester